Gendoria/cruftflake/README.markdown

 A stab at a version of [Twitter Snowflake](https://github.com/twitter/snowflake) but in PHP with a simple ZeroMQ interface (rather than Thrift).

+This is a serous rewrite of [https://github.com/dvomedia/cruftflake](https://github.com/dvomedia/cruftflake).
+It organizes the code in modules and adds several interfaces, allowing easier extension of other server mechanisms.

 ## Implementation

 This project was motivated by personal curiosity and also my [inability to